Let’s recap and expand upon what we currently know about them.

 - Round using

-- Remember about the loss of precision when working with fractions.
+- Make sure to remember there’s a loss of precision when working with fractions.

 More mathematical functions: